gary-archer/oauth.websample2/README.md

 ## Programming Languages

-* Plain Typescript is used for the SPA, to explain OAuth behaviour in the simplest way
+* Plain TypeScript is used for the SPA, to explain OAuth behaviour in the simplest way
 * Node.js and TypeScript are used to implement the API

 ## Infrastructure